e-gov/TARA-Doku/TechnicalSpecification.md

 `eidas:country:xx` scope allows for interfaced clients to skip TARA's user interface and direct the authentication flow straight to specified country's authentication service.

+In the test environment, more countries are displayed to private sector clients than in the production environment.
+Not all countries support private sector authentication.

-Currently, the following countries are supported for private sector client authentication:
+Currently, the following countries are supported in the production environment for private sector client authentication:

 | Country  | Country code |
 |----------|--------------|